 - Students learn to engage in constructive dialogue across different cultural traditions

-- apply critical thinking and analytical skills to a set of philosophical issues
+- Students are trained to apply critical thinking and analytical skills to difficult problems

-Please click on any specific module to see its description.
+Please click on any specific module below to see its description.